cesarvr/Spring-Boot/README.md

   oc new-app wildfly:10.0~https://github.com/cesarvr/Spring-Boot --name=spring-boot
 ```

-Now we need to create our JenkinsPipeline/Builder object.
+Now we need to create our BuilderConfig with strategy type JenkinsPipeline.

 ```sh
   oc new-build wildfly:10.0~https://github.com/cesarvr/Spring-Boot --name=spring-app --strategy=pipeline
 ```

-This what happen:

-- A Builder object with the named **spring-app** is created.
-- We specify the Git URL with the [Jenkins Pipeline script](https://github.com/cesarvr/Spring-Boot/blob/master/Jenkinsfile) definition.
+A BuilderConfig object named spring-app is created, we pass the Git URL with the Jenkins Pipeline script definition.

-If you remember, our Pipeline script accepts a parameter to target our deployment, so we need to tell our Builder that we want to define one parameter this parameter is called [PROJECT_NAME](https://github.com/cesarvr/Spring-Boot/blob/master/Jenkinsfile#L12), we can do this by writing:
+If you remember, our Jenkins pipeline script accepts a parameter to target our app (Builder, Deployment) using a parameter called  [PROJECT_NAME](https://github.com/cesarvr/Spring-Boot/blob/master/Jenkinsfile#L12), we can do this by writing:

 ```sh
   oc set env bc/spring-app PROJECT_NAME=spring-boot